hbeni/fgcom-mumble/server/statuspage/Readme.statuspage.md

 ---------------------
 The shared data interface is currently a simple file containing json records.
 The bot and the webpage must be pointed to the same file.
 The bot is the data povider, the webpage the consumer.

-The default path is `/tmp/fgcom-web.db` so the database usually lives in memory and won't survive a reboot.
-This is on purpose.
+The default path is `/tmp/fgcom-web.db` so the database lives in memory and usually won't survive a reboot.
+You probably want to change that in the statusbot and statuspage configs.

 ### Schema description
-There is just a single table containing the information per connected client.
+There is just a single table containing metadata and a table with the information per connected client.
 In addition to that, the timestamp-collumn "updated" will contain the last time the data was updated.
 The webpage will skip old entries.